-ITAL 120

-First Semester Italian 90 hours lecture; 90 hours total
+ITAL 120 First Semester Italian

 A beginning course in Italian with emphasis on listening, understanding, speaking, and writing.
 The basic structures of the language are covered.
 Italian is used exclusively.
 Reading of simple cultural material.
-CSU, UC

-ITAL 121 Second Semester Italian 90 hours lecture; 90 hours total
+ITAL 121 Second Semester Italian 90 hours lecture: 90 hours total